CrispyConductor/node-zstreams/README.md

 repipes all Readables to blackhole streams, and calls `_abortStream()` on each stream.
 If you want to recover from an error, you must call `this.ignoreError()` inside of the `chainerror` handler.
 This will suppress that error behavior.

+If you are making use of conditionally ignored errors, you may also want to make use of the 'unignorederror' event.
+This event is emitted on every stream in a chain immediately before the chain is destructed on unignored error.

 The following options are also available for error handling:

 ````javascript